Part of the

 I think that Mr and Mrs Lyon's house is the only one around here without electricity.
 Perhaps it was built a bit before the others.
 Out in the country I have been to other houses that use oil lamps and candles.
 Farmhouses and cottages and things.
 But not around here where most of the houses are fairly new and were built with electricity in them.
 I sometimes go to bed with a candle or a nightlight in a saucer even though we have electric light.
 I like a bit of light to go to sleep by.
 But I don't like the flickering too much and it used to frighten me when I was just a little boy.

 Then the Morgans.
-At 107.
+At no. 107.
 Mr Morgan is a plumber.
 It's wonderful to watch him as he repairs a lead pipe with his blowtorch and to see how the metal melts and flows where he wants it to go, all silvery and shiny.
 Mr and Mrs Morgan have a son, Eric.
 Eric is 14 or 15.
 And he has an air rifle.
 Now, my own Dad spends half his life surrounded by all sorts of dangerous things like rifles, grenades, pistols and bombs.
 He is in the Home Guard.
 There are three rifles in the wardrobe and I know he has a revolver and ammunition in the drawer where he keeps his vests and starched collars.
 But he gets very worried when there’s a teenager living next-door-but-two who spends a lot of his time shooting off an air rifle in his back garden.
 Nothing has happened so far and so let’s hope it never will.

 As we go further on up the road, the other families who are there I don’t know quite so well.
 The Allums, the Caultons and also the Markwicks.
 Mr Markwick is our local air raid warden.
 His job is to make sure we don’t have any lights showing.
 Once or twice he’s suddenly appeared out of the darkness in his uniform and tin hat with ARP painted on it and given my mother a gentle ticking off for having a torch which is too bright.
 He does it very nicely and she doesn’t get upset over it.
 I’m not sure whether she realises or not but I know exactly what she does to avoid this.
 She tears off a little piece of newspaper, probably about an inch round, unscrews the lens of her torch and sticks the paper on top of the bulb.
 This reduces the light a lot.
 Now, what I like to do, when she’s not looking, is to find the torch, unscrew the lens again and take the bit of paper out.
 Probably that’s when she gets caught by Mr Markwick.
 I don’t know whether she knows what's going on but she’s not said anything, at least not yet.
 I think it is rather a good joke.
 She might not, though.